amruthjakku/InternLink/docs/OAUTH_GUIDE.md

 ## Overview

-This guide documents the transition from GitLab Personal Access Tokens (PATs) to OAuth-based authentication for GitLab integration in the InternLink application.
+This guide documents the transition from GitLab Personal Access Tokens (PATs) to OAuth-based authentication for GitLab integration in the AI developer InternLink application.

 ## Table of Contents